tigera-solutions/install-calico-for-windows/cluster/aws/README.md

 ## troubleshooting

-The terraform users VM's `UserData` to supply instructions to prepare each node.
+The provisioning uses VM's `UserData` to supply instructions to prepare each node.
 In case the node fails to execute the `UserData` instructions, you can review the logs to see what could have caused the failure.

 - On Linux view `/var/log/cloud-init-output.log`
 - On Windows